leterDieu/Stellarity-mcoc/wiki/dev/docs/installation.md

     :tada:{ .mirror } **Congrats!
 Now you can explore the new, terrifying and absurdly rewarding End dimension!** :tada:

-    > Beware tho, as datapacks are per-world, meaning that you will have to repeat these steps every time you want to create a new world with FSEE installed on it!
+    > Beware tho, as datapacks are per-world, meaning that you will have to repeat these steps every time you want to create a new world with Stellarity installed on it!

 === "Mod Installation"
     1. Install either [Forge](https://minecraftforge.net), [Fabric](https://fabricmc.net/) or [Quilt](https://quiltmc.org/en/)[^1].